AMERICAN Human Experience

 5) I will ask you to perform 1 Sociological Survey.
 I’ll give you a set of questions and instructions to get your interview started (link at top of syllabus).
 You will turn in your responses and analysis of the survey on the date in the syllabus, approx. 2 pages typed (2 ½ max); spelling & grammar will factor into the grade as well.

 6) Class attention and good notes are crucial to high grades.
 So, it stands to reason that absences will usually hurt you in a lecture based class.
 7) Absenteeism – Your presence or absence will be recorded every class meeting.
 Good attendance will be rewarded with extra points* added to the final quiz.
 8) ESL Students - only paperback dictionaries can be used during testing.
 9) Cheating will result in expulsion from the class and possibly the college.
 10) Late for class or leaving early without prior notice is a sign of disrespect.
 If you are more than 10 minutes late do not enter the classroom.

-listed in chronological order for Article
+listed in chronological order to be read leading up to an Article

-Questionnaire (Quiz) given at end of semester
+Quiz given at end of semester

 1)”Tribal Wisdom” 2)”Tyranny of Choice” 3) “American Individualism” 4) “Answers to Questions about Sexual Orientation” 5) “Intelligent Design vs. Evolutionary Theory” 6) “The Matter of Race” 7) “Dutch Treat Themselves w/ Respect”

 1 article quiz….....................…………..….........
 40

 Final Grades: based on a 10% point scale (300>270=A; 269>240=B; 239>210=C; 209>180=D; 179>=F)